Neurostimulation: Brain stimulation

 Brain stimulation has potentials to treat some disorders such as epilepsy.
 In this method, scheduled stimulation is applied to specific cortical or subcortical targets.
 There are available commercial devices that can deliver an electrical pulse at scheduled time intervals.
 Scheduled stimulation is hypothesized to alter the intrinsic neurophysiologic properties of epileptic networks.
-The most explored targets for scheduled stimulation are the anterior nucleus of the thalamus and the hippocampus.
+According to prof Barbara Jobst and colleagues, the most explored targets for scheduled stimulation are the anterior nucleus of the thalamus and the hippocampus.
 The anterior nucleus of the thalamus has been studied, which has shown a significant seizure reduction with the stimulator on versus off during several months after stimulator implantation.
 Moreover, the cluster headache (CH) can be treated by using a temporary stimulating electrode at sphenopalatine ganglion (SPG).
-Pain relief is reported within several minutes of stimulation in this method.
+Medical Dr. Mehdi Ansarinia and colleagues reported pain relief within several minutes of stimulation in this method.
 To avoid use of implanted electrodes, researchers have engineered ways to inscribe a "window" made of zirconia that has been modified to be transparent and implanted in mice skulls, to allow optical waves to penetrate more deeply, as in optogenetics, to stimulate or inhibit individual neurons.

 Deep brain stimulation

-Deep brain stimulation (DBS) has shown benefits for movement disorders such as Parkinson's disease, tremor and dystonia and affective disorders such as depression, obsessive-compulsive disorder, Tourette syndrome, chronic pain and cluster headache.
+Deep brain stimulation (DBS) has shown benefits for movement disorders such as Parkinson's disease, tremor and dystonia and other neuropsychiatric disorders such as depression, obsessive-compulsive disorder, Tourette syndrome, chronic pain and cluster headache.
 DBS can directly change the brain activity in a controlled manner and is hence used to map fundamental mechanisms of brain functions along with neuroimaging methods.

 A DBS system consists of three components: the implanted pulse generator (IPG), the lead, and an extension.
 The implantable pulse generator (PG) generates stimulation pulses, which are sent to intracranial leads at the target via an extension.
-The simulation pulses interfere with neural activity at the target site.
+The stimulation pulses interfere with neural activity at the target site.

 The application and effects of DBS, on both normal and diseased brains, involves many parameters.
 These include the physiological properties of the brain tissue, which may change with disease state.
 Also important are the stimulation parameters, such as amplitude and temporal characteristics, and the geometric configuration of the electrode and the tissue that surrounds it.

 In spite of a huge number of studies on DBS, its mechanism of action is still not well understood.
 Developing DBS microelectrodes is still challenging.

-Non-invasive of brain stimulation
+Non-invasive brain stimulation

+There are five main domains of non-invasive neurostimulation: